-First, the Drug Enforcement Agency (DEA) still classifies marijuana as a Schedule I drug, alongside heroin and other deadly substances.
+First, the Drug Enforcement Administration (DEA) still classifies marijuana as a Schedule I drug, alongside heroin and other deadly substances.

 As a Schedule I drug, the DEA considers marijuana to be deadly and without medical benefit.
 The FDA approval would force the law enforcement body to reconsider its stance, which GW Pharmaceuticals expects to occur within 90 days.

 If the drug is eventually removed from the Schedule I classification, that would be a huge win for the marijuana market, as it would remove a huge barrier toward marijuana legalization in the U.S.